RubyAquaMarine/rubyaquamarine/README.md

 <h3>NFT-Enhanced UX</h3>
 Simple Utility: swap fee discounts in a 3 tier class.
-Limited NFT collections: 5000,500,50 and a permissionless NFT MarketPlace ffor everyone.
+Limited NFT collections: 5000,500,50 and a permissionless NFT MarketPlace for everyone.